kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-11/README.md

 <img src="img-python-code-2021-11.png?raw=true" alt="Python code">
 </a>

+## Alteryx

-## No Alteryx workflow this week due to subject matter
+No Alteryx workflow this week due to subject matter